Lemon Bars with Shortbread Crust

 Homemade lemon bars with powdered sugar on a shortbread crust.

-Fresh Lemons Only – The flavor comes from fresh juice and zest.
-I especially love using Meyer lemons when they’re in season—pair these bars with my Meyer lemonade or lemon margarita for a bright combo.
+Fresh Lemons Only – Fresh juice and zest are essential for that bright, tangy flavor.
+For a floral twist, try using Meyer lemons when they’re in season!
+Pair these bars with my Meyer Lemonade or a Lemon Margarita.

-• Soggy crust – Always let the shortbread crust cool slightly before pouring the filling on top.
-This helps it stay crisp and sturdy.
+Avoid a Soggy Crust – Let the shortbread crust cool for about 5 minutes before pouring the filling on top.
+This “seals” the crust so it stays crisp and sturdy instead of soaking up the lemon juice.

 Classic lemon bar dessert with buttery crust and tart filling.

-Yes, lemon bars should be stored in the refrigerator in an airtight container.
-They’ll stay fresh for up to 5 days.
-For longer storage, wrap and freeze for up to 3 months.
+Yes.
+Store your bars in an airtight container in the fridge for up to 5 days.
+For longer storage, you can freeze them for up to 3 months (just thaw overnight in the fridge).

 How do I get clean, neat squares?